Armed police called as man seen wielding samurai sword

 A spokesman said: "Police Scotland is currently in attendance at an address in Leith Walk, Dundee, following an earlier disturbance there.

-"While no-one was injured, concerns have been raised regarding persons still within the address.
+"While no one was injured, concerns have been raised regarding people still within the address.

-"The incident is ongoing and there are no further details that can be made available at this time."
+"Specialist officers are in attendance to assist in bringing the incident to a safe conclusion.

+"A cordon is in place as a precaution and Forth Crescent is currently closed.

 Download: The STV News app is Scotland's favourite and is available for iPhone from the App store and for Android from Google Play.
 Download it today and continue to enjoy STV News wherever you are.